Analyzing situations is a normal part of most jobs — but what do employers really mean when they say they want someone with analytical skills?

 In your education section

-Technical skills like data visualization or engineering software, proficiency with common techniques, programming languages, and other tools and frameworks can all go in the skills section of your resume — if you show recruiters that you have experience with these tools, it'll be clear to them that you're analytical in nature.
+Technical skills like data visualization or engineering software, proficiency with standard techniques, programming languages, and other tools and frameworks can all go in the skills section of your resume, as shown in the example below.

-If you’re not sure of the hard skills and technical skills that highlight your analytical skills, use the tool below to search for the job you’re applying to and it’ll give you a list of relevant skills.
+If you’re not sure of which technical skills to include on your resume, use the tool below to search for the job you’re applying for and it’ll give you a list of relevant skills.
 You can also upload your resume to the tool — it’ll perform a quick scan and tell you which skills are missing from your resume.

 In your resume summary

-When applying for roles involving data analysis, put your analytical skills front and center with a resume summary.
-This should be 3-6 lines including your key skills and experience related to data analysis.
+When applying for roles involving data analysis, put your analytical skills front and center in your resume summary.
+Your summary should be 3-6 lines, including your key skills and experience related to data analysis.
 For an even better chance of getting past Applicant Tracking Systems (ATS), include a resume title that matches the title of the job you’re applying for.
+For example:

 In your cover letter